aeyoll/laravel-free-mobile-notification-sender/README.md

   }
   ```

-Next use Composer to update your project from the the Terminal:
+Next, use Composer to update your project from the the Terminal:

   ```php
   php composer.phar update